bggardner/google-visualization-php/README.md

     - PDO extension (optional, required for `Util\PdoDataSourceHelper` classes)
         - PDO database-specific driver extensions (required for each driver you need to use)
     - mysqli extension (optional, required for `Util\MysqliDataSourceHelper` class)
-- ICU (to compile resource bundles)
+- ICU (optional, to compile additional resource bundles)
     - See the [ICU ReadMe](http://source.icu-project.org/repos/icu/icu/trunk/readme.html) if `genrb` is not installed on your system